danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

     ##  $ COPYEXAM: num  1 1 1 1 1 1 1 1 1 1 ...
     ##  $ GPA     : int  NA NA NA NA 1 1 1 1 1 1 ...

-Since the main focus in on comparing the computational performance of the different algorithms -- instead of providing inference on the `cheating` data -- let us for simplicity remove all the statistical units having missing values.
+Since the main focus is on comparing the computational performance of the different algorithms, let us for simplicity remove all the statistical units having missing values.

 ``` r
 cheating <- na.omit(cheating)
 ```

-We aim to estimate the latent class model for the `J = 4` different cheating behaviors, having the variable `GPA` (grade point average) as a covariate in the multinomial logistic regression for the latent classes.
+Consistent with the analyses in Section 3.1 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864), we focus on the latent class model for the `J = 4` different cheating behaviors, having the variable `GPA` (grade point average) as a covariate in the multinomial logistic regression for the latent classes.
 Using the syntax of the library `poLCA`, this model can be defined as follows:

 ``` r
 f_cheating <- cbind(LIEEXAM, LIEPAPER, FRAUD, COPYEXAM) ~ GPA
 ```

-As discussed in Section 3 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864), to provide a detailed computational assessment, we perform estimation under the different algorithms for `Rep_Tot = 100` runs at varying initializations.
+To provide a detailed computational assessment, we perform estimation under the different algorithms for `Rep_Tot = 100` runs at varying initializations.
 For each run, the algorithms are all initialized at the same starting values, which are controlled by a `seed` (changing across the different runs).
-Let us therefore define this 100 seeds.
+Let us, therefore, define this 100 seeds.

 ``` r
 Rep_Tot <- 100